 Dear Secretary Rice,

-that you are visiting an art gallery in Washington where Iranian artists are exhibiting their works.
+There was news that you are visiting an art gallery in Washington where Iranian artists are exhibiting their works.
 I'm sure the Iranian people would've welcomed this visit, had it not been in the context of the current hostilities of your government towards Iran.

 Cultural exchange programmes are one of the best ways to build closer relationships between the ordinary people of our two countries.
 But you, you are no ordinary citizen.
 You represent a government which has a history in my country.
 Our problems with you did not start in an art gallery and will not end there.